linkerd/linkerd-failover/README.md

 ### Failover criteria

 The failover criteria is readiness failures on the targeted Pods.
-This is directly reflected on the Endpoints pointing to those Pods: only when Pods are ready, does the `addresses` field of the relevant Endpoints get populated.
+This is directly reflected on the Endpoints object associated with those Pods: only when Pods are ready, does the `addresses` field of the relevant Endpoints get populated.

 ### Failover logic